Lovisa von Plat: Later life

 von Plat was evidently protected against prosecution by her connections among the upper class clientele to whom she catered.
 In 1757, she married Carl Otto Kretzmer, a grenadier sergeant of the royal Livgardet.

 From the 1760s, she owned and operated the brothel Platskans jungfrubur ('The Plat Woman's Maiden Cage'), which was situated at the "S:t Olof Röda tomt" near the Adolf Fredrik Church, and which was the perhaps most famous Stockholm brothel during the reign of Gustav III of Sweden, alongside her main rival, the Ahlströms jungfrubur ('The Ahlström Maiden cage') of the former sea captain Magnus Ahlström.

 In official documents, her brothel business is not very visible.
 In the census of 1760, the house in which her brothel was situated is stated to be owned by the married military wife "Lowisa Kritzmer"; in 1770, the owner was named as the widow "Helena Lovisa Kritzmer", age 49; and in 1780 by "Lena Lisa Krusmer", age 52, which was clearly the same person as von Plat, with different spellings of her name, who obviously gave false information about her age.
 It appears that she officially categorized her brothel as a tavern.
 As was the case in 1747, von Plat does not appear to have had many prostitutes actually living in the brothel, but rather to have the names of prostitutes whom she arranged to meet clients in her house or in other places.
 In 1770, the people listed to live with her was her two daughters, "a pauper of ill health", the daughter of a pottery maker named Maja Lena Dahlberg, a soldier and two widows; and in 1780, the household consisted of herself and her two daughters as well as two other women.

-Her death date has not been found in any public documents.
+Her death date has not been found in any public records.
 Bellman stated in his death poem over her that she died in October 1785.

-It is noted, however, that her name is still placed as number one in Petter Wessman's famous list of all procurers of Stockholm from 1786.
+It is noted, however, that her name is still placed as the number one procurer of the capital in Petter Wessman's famous list of all procurers and prostitutes of Stockholm, Samling af wisor, poesier och artiga anecdoter, from 1786.